 The following is a table of the Company's net accounts receivable by segment.
 The Clinical Laboratory Services segment's net receivables are detailed by billing category and as a percent to its total net receivables.
-As of July 31, 2021 and 2020, approximately 56% and 68% respectively, of the Company's net accounts receivable relates to its Clinical Laboratory Services business, which operates in the New York, New Jersey and Connecticut medical communities.
-The Life Sciences products segment's accounts receivable includes approximately \$1.4 million or 33% and \$1.0 million or 34% of foreign receivables as of July 31, 2021 and 2020, respectively.
+As of July 31, 2022 and 2021, approximately 59% of the Company's net accounts receivable relates to its Clinical Laboratory Services business, which operates in the New York, New Jersey and Connecticut medical communities.
+The Life Sciences products segment's accounts receivable includes approximately \$1.1 million or 24% and \$1.4 million or 33% of foreign receivables as of July 31, 2022 and 2021, respectively.